theopn/haunted-tiles/README.md

 - `$mod + Shift + c/r/e`: launches `i3_mode`, from which you can choose config reload, restart, or exit i3
 - `$mod + Shift + p`: launches a Rofi menu with power options (lock, suspend, shutdown, etc.)
 - `$mod + Shift + s`: Screenshot tool

+## Polybar

+- Clicking the cat icon in the top left gives you hidden options.
+    - Current Spotify music
+    - Weather using `wttr.in`
+    - Toggle do not disturb
+    - Toggle compositor (Picom)
+    - Toggle nightlight (redshift)
+- You can mute sound by clicking the volume icon
+- You can view current month calendar by clicking the date
+    - You canview the last month calendar by right-clicking the date